Top 8 des aliments sources de vitamine D - DIJO Paris

 #8 - Dairy products

 Milk, yogurts, as well as cheeses and cottage cheeses, are well known for their calcium content.
-However, they also contain significant amounts of vitamin D. Consumed regularly as part of a balanced diet, they help cover needs.
+However, they also contain significant amounts of vitamin D. Consumed regularly as part of a balanced diet, they help cover your needs.

 Boost your immune system with DIJO food supplements